gabrieldrl/ptc/README.md

 # @gdrl/ptc

-**Programmatic Tool Calling** - Execute AI-written TypeScript safely in an E2B sandbox, while real tool execution happens on your trusted LangGraph server.
+**Programmatic tool calling** library for LangGraph using E2B sandboxes to execute untrusted arbitrary AI-written TypeScript, intergrating with existing LangGraph tools and createAgent() paradigm.

+Resources

 [![npm version](https://img.shields.io/npm/v/@gdrl/ptc)](https://www.npmjs.com/package/@gdrl/ptc)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 > ⚠️ **Compatibility Notice**: PTC middleware is currently **not compatible** with LangGraph deep agents (`deepagents` package).
-This is due to state channel conflicts when deep agents create subagents.
 Use PTC with standard `createAgent` from `langchain` instead.
-Deep agents compatibility is planned for a future release.

 ## About

 PTC (Programmatic Tool Calling) executes AI-written TypeScript code in an E2B sandbox, allowing your agents to programmatically call your LangGraph tools and have access to a filesystem via an E2B sandbox.
-All while keeping your actual tool execution secure on your trusted server.
+All while keeping your actual tool execution on the langgraph server.

 This project was inspired by [Anthropic's blog post on Advanced Tool Use](https://www.anthropic.com/engineering/advanced-tool-use).
 It provides a LangGraph-ready implementation using LangGraph middleware and E2B sandboxes for untrusted arbitrary code execution.